tkbravo/tkbravo.github.io/index.md

 Together, the seasonal and variability patterns provide a view of how vegetation responds to long-term water conditions across the region.
 The lower seasonal amplitude and greater stability inside GRIC reflect drought-adapted vegetation and limited access to surface water.
 Outside GRIC, stronger seasonal pulses and higher variability are linked to irrigation and more water-responsive landscapes.

 <b>Data and Methods</b><br/>
+The dataset available for this exercise contained NDVI scenes from May through August for each year, which represent the primary growing season in this region.
+Seasonal patterns are interpreted within this time window.
 MODIS NDVI composites (2001 to 2022), GRIC boundary polygons, GeoPandas clipping, group-by operations for monthly and annual summaries, and matplotlib for visualization.

 <b>References</b><br/>